angelajt/bintags/README.md

 # Current Sprint: Second Iteration

 For my second iteration, I plan to try out the C++ library I linked above.
-My goal is to be able to send and receive messages over LoRa, and to continue upating the display simultaneously.
+My goal is to be able to send and receive messages over LoRa, and to continue updating the display simultaneously.
 Since the boards won't be running CircuitPython anymore, I'll need to use a different library to talk to the displays (which is good because I wanted a different library anyway!).
 I think the [Adafruit EPD](https://github.com/adafruit/Adafruit_EPD) library will work (I used it in my proof-of-concept code in the zero-th iteration).

 # History